adam-cowley/twitch-project/README.md

 }
 ```

 If the user supplies incorrect credentials, we don't want the application to start.
 We can create an instance of the Driver and verify the connectivity using an [Asynchronous provider](https://docs.nestjs.com/fundamentals/async-providers).
-An async provider is basically a function that return
+An async provider is basically a function that given a set of configuration parameters, returns an instance of the module that is configured at runtime.
-.

 In a new file `neo4j.utils.ts`, create an `async` function to create an instance of the driver and call the `verifyConnectivity()` to verify that the connection has been successful.
 If this function throws an Error, the application will not start.